 I think they are not doing well to have to resort to this trickery.
 I also thought they were above this low level of customer service, but guess not!

 Product or Service Mentioned: Chips Ahoy Cookies.

 Preferred solution: Full refund.

-I didn't like: Returns policy after 25 percent overcharge verified by manager.
+Walmart Cons: Returns policy after 25 percent overcharge verified by manager.